hapax/hapax.github.io/assets/emcc.md

 As a theoretical physicist, this was somewhat embarrassing.
-So, rather than buy the book, I decided I would make it my homework not only to derive it from what I knew about special relativity, but to try and write up my reasoning in as self-contained a way as possible.
+So, rather than buy the book, I decided I would make it my homework not only to derive it from what I knew about special relativity, but to try and write up my reasoning in a self-contained way.
-Here are the results.
+This post is my homework.

 A few preliminary comments.
 First, the exercises are optional, and mostly designed to connect my somewhat unconventional presentation to